WWE Hall of Fame (2006)

 WWE Hall of Fame (2006) was the event which featured the introduction of the 7th class to the WWE Hall of Fame.
-The event was produced by World Wrestling Entertainment (WWE) on April 1, 2006 from the Rosemont Theatre in Rosemont, Illinois.
+The event was produced by World Wrestling Entertainment (WWE) on April 1, 2006, from the Rosemont Theatre in Rosemont, Illinois.
 The event took place the same weekend as WrestleMania 22.
-The event was hosted by Todd Grisham.
+The event was hosted by Jerry "The King" Lawler.
 The first two hours aired live on the WWE's website, with the final hour airing live on the USA Network.
 In March 2015 the ceremony was added to the WWE Network.